File-Maker/FileAtlas/README.md

 FileAtlas Analytics starts with FAFS and can be opened from the Start Menu or tray.
 Closing the Analytics window hides it to the tray.
 Quitting from the tray shuts down the FileAtlas background stack until FileAtlas Base is launched again.

 FileAtlas Dev is optional and intended for local diagnostics.
 If installed, it starts in a locked state until FAFS validates a local FileAtlas Dev `.falicense` certificate.
-Dev can create an offline licence request (`.fareq`) and import a licence (`.falicense`), but FAFS performs the authoritative validation and Dev does not decode or edit licence claims.
+Dev can create an offline license request (`.fareq`) and import a license (`.falicense`), but FAFS performs the authoritative validation and Dev does not decode or edit license claims.

+FileAtlas Benchmark creates isolated dummy test data and local benchmark report folders.
+It is meant for development and release validation, not normal cleanup use.

+The FileAtlas 1.8.0 maximum-stress release run used 1,000,000 catalog records, 500,000 history events, a 500,000-node treemap, and 50,000 dummy files.
+Analytics completed its 1-hour, 24-hour, and 7-day summaries in approximately 83-121 ms. The report package includes raw metrics and explicitly marks slower maintenance paths such as full compaction and cold forensic reads.

 Unsigned installers may show a Windows SmartScreen warning.
 FileAtlas is not code-signed yet because code-signing certificates are expensive.